As promised, we follow the second and last part of this mini session of articles dedicated to pomegranate benefits.

 These are the benefits obtained by users of pomegranate juice in sun 4 weeks:

-- Improvement in the tests of the memory (test Buschke)
+- Improved in the tests of the memory (test Buschke)

 - Increased blood supply to specifications brain areas during memory tests (evaluation with functional magnetic resonance)